AB-BLAST 3.0 is a powerful

 Meanwhile AB-BLAST was built from scratch

-to offer consistently superior performance and flexibility —
+to offer performance, reliability and flexibility —

-to ensure near-absolute backward compatibility
+plus backward compatibility

-with every AB-BLAST release for over 17 years.
+with every AB-BLAST release for over 24 years.

 AB-BLAST represents the most rigorous,

-sensitive implementation of BLAST available,
+sensitive implementation of the core BLAST algorithm available,

 offers consistent behavior across all search modes;